-Comment Document C P No. Commenter Comment In order for a license to be issued, the requirements of Response OAC $3701:1-38-22(D)$ must be met.
-OAC $3701:1-38-22(D)$ states: (D) A licensee may decommission a facility and maintain a decommissioning possession only license using alternate criteria greater than the dose criterion specified in personne (D) of this rule, provided that the light in paragraph (B) of this rule, provided that the licensee: (1) Provides assurance that public health and safety would continue to be protected, and that it is unlikely that the dose from all man-made sources combined, other than medical, would be more than the one millisievert (one hundred millirem) per year limit set forth in this chapter, by submitting an analysis of possible sources of exposure; possible sources of exposure, (2) Has employed, to the extent practicable, restrictions on site use in minimizing exposures at the site; (3) Reduces doses to ALARA levels, taking into consideration any detriments, such as traffic accidents expected to potentially result from decontamination and waste disposal; and (4) Has submitted a decommissioning plan or license termination plan (LTP) to the director indicating the licensee's intent to decommission in accordance with rule 3701:1-40-18 of the Administrative Code, and specifying that the licensee proposes to decommission by restricting use of the site.
-The licensee shall document in the decommissioning plan or LTP how the advice of individuals and institutions in the community who may be affected by the decommissioning has been sought and incorporated, as appropriate, following analysis of that advice. we appropriate, rene wing unarjois of that addied.
+Comment Document No. Commenter Comment Response In order for a license to be issued, the requirements of $OAC 2701(1.28, 22)(D)$ OAC 5/01.1-38-22(D) must be met. $OAC 5/01.1-38-22(D)$ states.
+(D) A licensee may decommission a facility and maintain a decommissioning possession only license using alternate criteria greater than the dose criterion specified in paragraph (B) of this rule, provided that the licensee: (1) Provides assurance that public health and safety would continue to be protected, and that it is unlikely that the dose from all man-made sources combined, other than medical, would be more than the one millisievert (one hundred millirem) per year limit set nossible sources of exposure.
+(2) Has employed, to the extent practicable, restrictions on site use in minimizing exposures at the site; (3) Reduces doses to ALARA levels, taking into consideration any detriments, such as traffic accidents expected to potentially result from decontamination and waste disposal; and (4) Has submitted a decommissioning plan or license termination plan (LTP) to the director indicating the licensee's intent to decommission in accordance with rule 3/01:1-40-18 of the Administrative Code, and decommission by restricting use of the site.
+The licensee shall document in the decommissioning plan or LTP how the advice of individuals and institutions in the community who may be affected by the decommissioning has been sought and incorporated, as appropriate, following analysis of that advice.

-Comment Document Commenter Comment Demonstra No. Commenter Comment In seeking such advice, the licensee shall provide for: (a) Participation by representatives of a broad Response cross section of community interests who may be affected by the decommissioning;(b) An opportunity for a comprehensive, collective discussion on the issues by the participants represented; and (c) A publicly available summary of the results of all such discussions, including a description of the individual viewpoints of the participants on the issues and the extent of agreement and disagreement among the participants on the issues.
+Comment Document C P N0.
+Commenter Longeving such advice, the licensee shall provide Kesponse for: (a) Participation by representatives of a broad cross section of community interests who may be affected by the decommissioning; (b) An opportunity for a comprehensive, collective discussion on the issues by the participants represented; and (c) A publicly available summary of the results of all such discussions, including a description of the individual viewpoints of the participants on the issues and the extent of agreement and disagreement among the participants on the issues.
 (5) Has provided sufficient financial assurance in the form of a trust fund to enable an independent third party, including a governmental custodian of a site, to assume and carry out responsibilities for any necessary control and maintenance of the site.
 2) Section 2.1.1, page 10, DOE states "For any uses outside the bounds evaluated in this EA, DOE may transfer the property and place conditions in the deed that require the transferee to obtain all necessary approvals for the use of the real property."
 Placing restrictions on property use does not meet the unrestricted use criteria in OAC 3701:1-38-22(B).
 As explained in the first comment, OAC 3701:1-38-22(E) requires a radioactive materials license, not deed restrictions, to ensure that any residual radioactivity at a site will not pose a significant threat to the public's health and safety.